abemscac/ratios/README.md

 ## Demo
 See live demo on [Stackblitz](https://stackblitz.com/edit/axios-with-ratios).

+For more information about why we should cancel a request before component unmounts, please see [this article](https://dev.to/abemscac/ratios-yet-another-react-hook-library-for-axios-but-this-one-handles-cancel-token-for-you-2p7f).

 ## Basic usage

 ### 1. First, manage your axios requests in a proper way